Ro0ul/PHP-Framework/README.md

 It's just a Full Stack "Framework" That Gives the worst UX Ever in human History

 # The Features
-*CLI Tool ( not the best )
+-CLI Tool ( not the best )
-*Migration
+-Migration
-*Router
+-Router
-*Templating Engine ( Smarty )
+-Templating Engine ( Smarty )

 # ⚠️ WARNING Do not use this Framework For Production Based Purposes.

 ## List Of Command Lines

-*php log server : Starts The App
+-php log server : Starts The App
-*php make:migrattion 'migrationName' : Creates A Migration *php make:model 'ModelName' : Creates A Model
+-php make:migrattion 'migrationName' : Creates A Migration -php make:model 'ModelName' : Creates A Model
-*php migrate 'migrationName' : Set up a previously Made Migration To Be Executed *php migrate : Migrate ( Warning you can only migrate a single migration at once )
+-php migrate 'migrationName' : Set up a previously Made Migration To Be Executed -php migrate : Migrate ( Warning you can only migrate a single migration at once )

 #Also...